Theaters and Studios

 Install A Heavy Sound Door

 Our IsoDoor line is sound tested to show excellent performance in all frequencies.
-Communicating recording studio doors (two doors back to back) are required to reach a true STC 60+ and OITC 50+.
+Generally our IsoDoor SD or IsoDoor HD with LF core are used in theaters and studios.
+Communicating doors (two doors back to back) are required to reach a true STC 60+ and OITC 50+.
 A crucial performance threshold in achieving the highest level of recording studio soundproofing.

 Dealing With Room Acoustics

 Most any room can be isolated with the products above, however, the acoustics within the room are another issue.
 The reverberation and standing waves can be dealt with using basic acoustic panels placed strategically throughout the room.
-Acoustic panels are several times more efficient at resolving acoustics problems compared to acoustic foam or other old school DIY soundproofing methods for home theater.
+Acoustic panels or acoustic foam are several times more efficient at resolving acoustics problems compared to other old school DIY acoustics methods for home theater.
 We do not currently offer any acoustic related products.
-Search ‘acoustic panels’ online for several possible sources.
+Search ‘acoustic panels’ or 'acoustic foam' online for several possible sources.